LevinHornischer/PhilTheoAI/README.md

 We have one session per week during the semester:

-1. The _lecture_ given by me, [Levin Hornischer](https://www.mcmp.philosophie.uni-muenchen.de/people/faculty/hornischer_levin/index.html), on Thursdays from 14:15 bis 15:45 in room 021 (Ludwigstr.
+1. The _lecture_ given by me, [Levin Hornischer](https://www.mcmp.philosophie.uni-muenchen.de/people/faculty/hornischer_levin/index.html), on Wednesdays from 12:15 to 13:45 in room 021 (Ludwigstr.
 31).
 Below you find a schedule of when we cover which topic.

 # Lecture Notes